Role Play to Prepare for Your Job Interview in English

 8. Why did you leave?

-To help you in your training for your next match, think about how you would answer the interview questions above.
-For the role-play, sit on opposite sides at a table but remember to have fun.
-When you are finished, ask your interviewer the following questions:
+To prepare for your next interview, think through how you would answer the questions above, then act it out.
+Sit on opposite sides of a table, keep it realistic, and remember to relax.
+When you finish, ask your interviewer for honest feedback:

-2. What answers do you remember the most?
+2. Which answers do you remember the most?

 3. Did I do anything you didn’t like?